alan-isaac/econpy/abm/template_models/README.txt

 Note that gridworld uses Tkinter.
 Do not try to run the template models in IDLE, which is also written in Tkinter.
 It is best to run them from a command shell.

+ADDENDUM 2018-08-12: Thanks to Steve Railsback for permitting the addition of the file Cell.Data to this repository, also under the MIT license.